Research Robots Humanoid Applications Industries Technology Contact

 Frequently Asked Questions

-What does the 'X' mean in ratings like IPX4 or IP5X?
+What’s that 'X' in ratings like IPX4 or IP5X?

-The 'X' is a placeholder indicating that the device has not been tested or rated for that specific category.
-For example, IPX4 means the robot is rated for water splashes (4) but has no specific rating for dust protection.
-It does not necessarily mean zero protection, but simply that no data is certified.
+The 'X' is just a placeholder saying the device hasn't been tested or certified for that category.
+For instance, IPX4 means it's rated for water splashes (that's the 4), but there's no official dust protection rating.
+It doesn't mean zero protection—just no certified data on it.

 Is a higher IP rating always better for my AGV fleet?